 Nezahualcóyotl: The assembly was blessed by a recent series of ministry meetings on gifts given to believers and the role of believers in the assembly.

 Puerto Vallarta: Harrys Rodriguez and Jonathan Seed held two series of gospel meetings, first in El Palmar de Ixtapa, and then in El Coapinole.
 Both assemblies were encouraged to see friends and family members under the sound of the gospel.
 Pray that the seed sown will bear fruit.

-El Vergel: Leonel and Ieimy Chávez visited this town again in March for four days in a rented house.
-Andrew Zuidema (Midland Park, NJ) was with them on this visit when they also preached in the town of Parral, where the interest in the gospel is growing.
-These efforts are located over 800 miles from their home in Guasave, Sinaloa.
-Please remember them in your prayers
+El Vergel: This town was visited again in March with gospel meetings over four days in a rented house.
+Andrew Zuidema (Midland Park, NJ) helped here and also preached in the town of Parral, where the interest in the gospel is growing.

 Ciudad Obregón: The assembly enjoyed a three-week visit from Tim Boddy (New Creek, WV).
 He was involved in some final details related to the hall construction, and also gave help from the Word of God.
 Josefina, a believer in her mid-50s, whose husband is in the fellowship, was diagnosed with fast-growing cancer in March.
 Very suddenly, she lost all feeling and movement in her legs, and is currently awaiting radiation to alleviate some of the pain.

 Hermosillo: The annual conference in March was a time of challenging ministry shared by John Dennison, Shad Kember, and Timothy Turkington.
 Believers from more than a dozen assemblies or works were present for the weekend.

 Ahoghill: W. Fenton and I. McClean commenced a gospel series in a portable hall on April 3 in connection with the assembly.